fl4p/batmon-ha/README.md

   to the BMS from your phone anymore while the add-on is running.
 * `sample_period` is the time in seconds to wait between BMS reads.
 Small periods generate more data points per time.
 * Set `publish_period` to a higher value than `sample_period` to throttle MQTT data, while sampling BMS for accurate energy meters.
 On publish, samples since previous publish are averaged.
+Periods shorter than 2s can slow down history plots in HA.
 * `invert_current` changes the sign of the current.
 Normally it is positive during discharge, inverted its negative.
 * `expire_values_after` time span in seconds when sensor values become "Unavailable"
 * `watchdog` stops the program on too many errors (make sure to enable the Home Assistant watchdog to restart the add-on